 |CSI 4336||Computer science theory||F20,|

 (jointly held with 4010)

 Here is my usual weekly schedule for this semester.
 If you can't stop by my office during office hours, please email me or just stop by at another time; I am usually glad to meet with students at other times.

 Here is my Google calendar that shows when I have scheduled events.

 - Accelerating Lloyd's algorithm for k-means clustering.
-To appear in Partitional Clustering Algorithms (Springer), 2014. , .
+Chapter in Partitional Clustering Algorithms (Springer), 2014. , .

 - A Convolutional Neural Network Approach for Classifying Leukocoria.
 To appear in proceedings of the 2014 Southwest Symposium on Image Analysis and Interpretation (SSIAI), April, 2014. , , , .